 Within Wheeler’s artistry and teaching she aims to promote, advocate, teach and perform new works that embrace a multitude of cultures and perspectives.
 It is also important to her that she and her students have the opportunity to study, read, and engage with diverse scholars and scholarship.
 Wheeler also embraces finding new mediums for the saxophone through interdisciplinary collaborations.
 To this end, she is a member of Alecto Duo, along with Kakia Gkoudina (composer, electronics, visuals).
 While often political in nature, Alecto Duo’s work is audiovisual, consisting of elements of contemporary music and cinematic tradition.
 The audiovisual nature of Alecto’s work, as well as the way that we try to form our narratives—on the meeting point of musical and extra musical traditions—is a core part of who we are.
 The duo was formed in 2018 and since has performed in Croatia at the World Saxophone Congress, Cincinnati Ohio and the 2018 Biennial NASA Conference, and The Women Composers Festival in Hartford, Connecticut.
 Please visit the Alecto Duo website or YouTube page.

-Wheeler has been the recipient of numerous scholarships, grants, and awards including prizes from PanAmerican International Saxophone Competition, North International Music Competition, Thursday Musical, Vandoren Emerging Artist, and Downbeat Magazine.
+Wheeler is a Légère Reeds Endorsing Artist and has been the recipient of numerous scholarships, grants, and awards including prizes from PanAmerican International Saxophone Competition, North International Music Competition, Thursday Musical, Vandoren Emerging Artist, and Downbeat Magazine.
 She received her Master of Music degree in saxophone performance under Preston Duncan from the University of Minnesota where she also received her Bachelor of Music Education degree under Eugene Rousseau.
 In the Fall of 2018, Wheeler began her Doctor of Musical Arts (DMA) degree at Michigan State University under the study of Joseph Lulloff.
 As of Spring 2021 she is ABD, awaiting to defend her dissertation.
 For the Fall semester of 2020, Wheeler was the Visiting Professor of Saxophone at the Crane School of Music, at SUNY Potsdam.
+As of Fall 2021, Wheeler is Lecturer of Saxophone and Theory at Central Washington University.